-Doug Spaniol is Professor of Music and Interim Chair of the School of Music at Butler University where he has held a variety of positions including Interim Associate Dean of the Jordan College of Fine Arts, Assistant Chair and Director of Graduate Studies of the School of Music, and Vice-Chair of the Faculty Senate.
+Doug Spaniol is Professor of Music at Butler University where he has held a variety of positions including Interim Associate Dean of the Jordan College of Fine Arts, Interim Chair of the School of Music, Assistant Chair of the School of Music, and Vice-Chair of the Faculty Senate.
 He also serves as Instructor of Bassoon at Interlochen Arts Camp each summer.
 He has twice been a visiting professor at The Ohio State University and previously served on the faculty at Valdosta State University.

 Dr. Spaniol has presented masterclasses and workshops at the Royal Academy of Music, Royal Welsh College of Music and Drama, the St. Petersburg (Russia) Conservatory, Indiana University, and many others.
 He frequently appears as a performer/presenter at conferences hosted by the International Double Reed Society (IDRS), College Music Society, Music for All, and other music education organizations.
 He also served for six years as the Bassoon Chair for the IDRS's Fernand Gillet - Hugo Fox Competition.